vinaybhajantri/Open-Design-Template/CODEofCONDUCT.md

 ## Attribution

-This Code of Conduct was adapted from both [Golang](https://golang.org/conduct) an the [Golang UK Conference](http://golanguk.com/conduct/).
+This Code of Conduct was adapted from both [Golang](https://golang.org/conduct) and the [Golang UK Conference](http://golanguk.com/conduct/).